theznerd/FullSheetCurlingTimer/README.md

 ### GATT Service Model (proposed)

 GATT is used for structured data exchange between the timer device and viewer.
-GATT is well-suited for this use case due to its support in mobile browsers via the Web Bluetooth API, and its efficient notification mechanism for real-time updates.
+GATT is well-suited for this use case due to its efficient notification mechanism for real-time updates.
 Implementation details are discussed in the [firmware design decisions](design_decisions.md) document.

 ### Device-to-Device ESP-NOW Communication Model